 Any male cat that seems unable to pass urine should be seen by a veterinary surgeon immediately and checked for Feline lower urinary tract disease (FLUTD)

 Causes of cystitis in cats

 There are many possible causes of cystitis, but the majority of young cats who develop cystitis or urinary crystals do so as a result of stress.
 Sometimes the reason behind a kitty’s stress is apparent: during a house move, for example, or the arrival of a new pet.
 But often, the reason behind Mr Whisker’s distress is hard to define.
 Unfortunately, our cats can’t talk to us about what is wrong.
-So we need to pay attention to behaviour and think hard about what might be the cause of the upset.
+So we need to pay attention to behavior and think hard about what might be the cause of the upset.
 Cats are creatures of habit and don’t like change.
-So change to a cat’s routine or environment should be considered.
+So, change to a cat’s routine or environment should be considered.

 If your kitty gets stressed when you’re away, book at least two visits a day with your cat sitter.
 Ask your sitter to stick to your cat’s routine including feeding times, litter tray habits, playtime and cuddles.
 If your cat needs extra attention, you could also consider booking an overnight sitter while you’re away.
 Many owners also find plugging in a calming Feliway diffuser effective in keeping kitty stress-free.
 Just make sure to set it up a few weeks before you leave so it can take effect.

 Symptoms of cystitis in cats to look out for